-Which one to pick depends on the nature of the project (e.g the location data storage modules you may be committed to) and the skill of the level you have on each technology.
+Which one to pick depends on the nature of the project (e.g the location data storage modules you may be committed to) and the level of skill you have with each technology.
 OpenLayers supports a number of map providers (including Google Maps), so gives you a lot of flexibility.
-However this comes at the expense of more complexity in configuration.
+However, this comes at the expense of more complexity in configuration.

 Geofield is currently the standard for storing geo data.
 It can be used as a stand alone solution for simple projects as it provides the input (unlike Location, it accepts points, lines, polygons), storage and display (when used with Views).
 But if you want more complex displays, it can be integrated with Geocoder, or libraries like Openlayers and Leaflet.

 When a deep handle geospatial data is needed, the PostGIS module is used.
 To the end user this module is similar to Geofield, but spatial operations and data storage rely on PostGIS.
 This module has a good integration with the OpenLayers, OpenLayers Editor and the GeoServer modules.
 With the PostGIS module, spatial data are stored as true geometric data types like POINT, LINE, POLYGON and more.
 This allows for high performance spatial queries and analyses and guarantees data integrity through a whole range of possible spatial validations.

 If your geographical data can be captured as a Views table, which is almost always the case, then IP Geolocation Views and Maps is a very versatile solution, connecting your choice from any of the main geo storage modules to your choice of one of the three map rendering packages (Google, OpenLayers and Leaflet).
 This allows you to pick and mix as you please without lock-in.